 She returned her business to the UK in 2009 and has since lectured at the London Metropolitan University and higher education establishments, currently lecturing at Winchester School of Art as a Visiting Lecturer for students on the MA Textiles Design Course.
 She has completed a number of residencies at universities, galleries and museums working predominantly with 'minority' groups using weave design as a tool for healing and self-motivation and has won funding on a number of projects, continuing to push her passion for weave in these areas.
 She provides workshops and talks to all ages sharing her knowledge and passion for her subject.

-Her book 'Woven Textiles - A Designer's Guide' is due to be published by 'Crowood Press' in 2014
+Her book 'Woven Textiles - A Designer's Guide' was published by 'Crowood Press' in 2014